ellipsephp/dispatcher-callable/README.md

 # Callable resolver

 This package provides a factory decorator for objects implementing `Ellipse\DispatcherFactoryInterface` from [ellipse/dispatcher](https://github.com/ellipsephp/dispatcher) package.

-The resulting factory can produce instances of `Ellipse\Dispatcher` using callables as [Psr-15](https://www.php-fig.org/psr/psr-15/) middleware and request handler.
+It allows to produce instances of `Ellipse\Dispatcher` using callables as middleware and request handler.

 **Require** php >= 7.0